Adelaide United FC: 2005–2010: Early days in the A-League

 Adelaide competed in the ACL Champions League in 2010 after finishing second on the 2008–09 A-League league table, and runner-up in the Finals series to cross-border rivals, Melbourne Victory.
 Adelaide were drawn into Group H alongside 2009 Asian Champions Pohang Steelers, Chinese sister club Shandong Luneng and Sanfrecce Hiroshima.
-Adelaide United managed to hold on to top spot of Group H resulting in a home match in the Round of 16.
+Adelaide United managed to hold on to the top spot of Group H, resulting in a home match in Round 16.
 In an exciting, nerve-racking match, Adelaide lost to Jeonbuk Motors 3–2.
 Adelaide came back twice in the game, including a goal in the final seconds of the match.
 Jeonbuk won the match with a goal in the second half of extra time.